 The EU believes that gender equality is essential for growth and poverty reduction.
 Women suffer disproportionately from poverty and its related ills, such as malnutrition, poor health and illiteracy.
 In Cambodia, through non-government organisations, the EU supports the Gender Strategic Plan 2014-2018 (Neary Rattanak IV) which focuses on economic growth and economic empowerment; access to social services and protection; and issues including women in public decision making and politics; and gender and climate change, green growth and disaster risk management.

-The EU Gender Action Plan (GAP) for Cambodia 2016-2020 stresses the need for the full realisation of equal enjoyment of all human rights and fundamental freedoms and the achievement of gender equality and the empowerment of women and girls.
+The EU Gender Action Plan (GAP) for Cambodia (2016-2020), prepared jointly with EU Member States, stresses the need for the full realisation of equal enjoyment of all human rights and fundamental freedoms and the achievement of gender equality and the empowerment of women and girls.
 The objectives of the GAP retained as priorities for Cambodia draw from the priorities of the Royal Government of Cambodia's Gender Strategic Plan - Neary Rattanak 4.

-The EU has supported 11 gender related projects in Cambodia with total funds of €4.5 million over the last 7 years.
-The main activities of these projects include empowerment of women through grassroots activism; gender sensitive approach and general understanding on gender issues; enhancing livelihoods for girls through advocacy, training and empowerment; addressing and awareness raising on violence against women; improving food security for households; support to female commune councillors; and justice for women in conflict with the law.
+The EU has supported 11 gender related projects in Cambodia with funds amounting to a total of €4.5 million over the last 7 years.
+The main activities of these projects include empowerment of women through grassroots activism; gender sensitive approach and general understanding on gender issues; enhancing livelihoods for girls through advocacy, training and empowerment; addressing and awareness raising on violence against women; improving food security for households; support to female commune councillors.

 Promoting the inclusion of People with Disabilities